Mitigating circumstances FAQs

 It is important that you read our information on Repeat Study and the Graduate Route Visa when considering applying for MCs.
 You may also book an appointment with Student Advice to discuss your situation.

-The University understands that there may be occasions when a student may be unable to attend an examination due to religious observance.
-If this means that you will miss a formal scheduled examination, you can submit a Mitigating Circumstances claim requesting a deferral to the next available examination period.
-No evidence will be required to support the Mitigating Circumstances claim, except where the Faith and Spirituality team is unable to confirm that the examination coincides with a day of religious observance, as published in the Religious Observance Calendar.
+Where it is not possible for the scheduled assessment to be held other than on a religious observance date, and/or you are unable to attend University as a result of religious observance, you should submit a Mitigating Circumstances claim in accordance with the requirements of the Mitigating Circumstances Policy and regulations.
+You will be offered a deferral to the next available opportunity, except where the Faith and Spirituality team is unable to confirm that the scheduled assessment coincides with a day of religious observance, as published in the Religious Observance Calendar.

 Self-certification for a mitigating circumstances claim is only permitted twice in one academic year.
 Third and subsequent claims in any one academic year will require supporting documentary evidence.
 Self-certification is also limited to when students realise that they will miss an examination, in-class test or presentation, or if they will miss an assignment deadline by up to 5 days due to an unforeseen short-term illness, for which it is not appropriate, to obtain contemporaneous medical advice or evidence.